Webstop/core-styles/docs/components/site-modal.md

 The `site-model` is included on every page when you used the code found on the [site layout](/docs/layout/site/) page.

-## Basic Example
+## Example

-When you set the `data-target` of a modal trigger to `#site-modal`, then you are specifing you want to use the site wide modal which enables remote content loading on the modal.
+When you set the `data-target` of a modal trigger to `#site-modal`, then you are indicating you want to use the site wide modal, which enables remote content loading via AJAX.
+The `data-load` attribute specifies the URL to pull the body content from, it is expected to be in HTML format.
-Use the `data-load` attribute to load content using AJAX, or the `data-content` attribute to load content from the DOM.
 You should also include the `data-title` to set the text for the title of the modal.

 {% capture example %}
 {% include examples/layout/_site-modal-example.html %}
 {% endcapture %}
 {% include example.html content=example %}

 ## Options